 Chapter 13 Simulation

 In this chapter I describe my solution to a problem posed by a patient with a kidney tumor.
-I think the problem is interesting, and important, because it is relevant to both the patient and doctors treating other patients with these tumors.
+I think the problem is important and relevant to patients with these tumors and doctors treating them.

 If you want more technical detail than I present here, you can read my paper on this work at http://arxiv.org/abs/1203.6890.